ThomasSmithIRE/otp_omniscript/README.md

-# OTP by Email for Vlocity OmnniScript
+# OTP by Email for Vlocity OmniScript
 Simple OTP by Email for embedding into OmniScripts.

 ## Overview